 The transfer of a maximum of 15 credit hours of doctoral level coursework from an APA accredited program taken in the last five years will be allowed upon approval from the department chair.
-Please refer to detailed transfer information on page 88.
+Please refer to detailed transfer information in this handbook.